jonmorrissmith/RPi_DepartureBoard/Docs/Hardware.md

 ## Some RGB matrix boards.
 I purchased [three P2, 5V, 128*64 pixel colour modules with a HUB75E interface from Ali Express](https://www.aliexpress.com/item/32913063042.html).

 Three is a good size to start with.
-The matrix library I used ([hzeller RGB Matrix library](https://github.com/hzeller/rpi-rgb-led-matrix)supports more in each row and you can have up to three rows of panels.
+The matrix library I used ([hzeller RGB Matrix library](https://github.com/hzeller/rpi-rgb-led-matrix)) supports more in each row and you can have up to three rows of panels.

 There are a myriad sellers on Ali Express and elsewhere.
 I suspect there's little to differentiate between offerings.